emuell/phonic/README.md

 };

 fn main() -> Result<(), Error> {
-    // Open the default audio device (cpal or sokol, depending on the enabled output feature) let output_device = DefaultOutputDevice::open()?;
+    // Open the default audio device (cpal or web, depending on the enabled output feature) let output_device = DefaultOutputDevice::open()?;
     // Create an optional channel to receive playback status events ("Position", "Stopped")
     // Prefer using a bounded channel here to avoid memory allocations in the audio thread.